sajgithub/Infernus/README.md

 # Infernus
-My first game in Java, using OOP concepts.
+My first game in Java, using OOP concepts and basic SQL databases.